 Since the admissions process for international students is time consuming, the Office of Admissions recommends that an applicant outside the U.S. apply to BCF six to nine months before the desired date of entrance.
 This will allow enough time for the exchange of correspondence, evaluation of all necessary documents, and the settling of financial and immigration matters.

 Admission Requirements

 The international application process is designed for all non-U.S. citizens.
-To be considered for admission, all international applicants must meet the same admission requirements as all degree-seeking students as described on page 8.
+To be considered for admission, all international applicants must meet the same admission requirements as all degree-seeking students.

 Application Materials Required